subhankardas02/Custom-Redis-Server/README.md

 ---

-## Run the Server
+# Run the Server

-Start the server with:
+Start the server:

 ```bash
 ./server